 Filming scientific presentations/plenary sessions

 Television and video crews and photographers must be accompanied by a newsroom representative when shooting in scientific sessions.
-Requests for photo escorts should be emailed to firstname.lastname@example.org as soon as possible, but not later than March 14, 2019.
+Requests for photo escorts should be emailed to firstname.lastname@example.org as soon as possible, but not later than seven (7) days prior to the meeting start.
 As a courtesy to presenters, television and video crews must obtain the permission of the speaker and moderator before shooting presentations.

-Special audio/video requests, including arrangements for taped interviews, must be submitted in writing to SIR communications department staff as soon as possible, but not later than March 14, 2019.
+Special audio/video requests, including arrangements for taped interviews, must be submitted in writing to SIR communications department staff as soon as possible, but not later than seven (7) days prior to the meeting start.
 Please email audio/video requests to email@example.com.